-Whilst the directors have instituted several measures for the Bank to grow internally and to preserve additional finances, the nature of the Bank's business and current economic situation is such that there can be considerable unpredictable variation in the timing of cash inflows.
-Hence, to meet the minimum regulatory capital requirement on 30 June 2021 (NBG waiver date), the directors place its reliance on the planned capital injection from the Bank's parent company, Silk Road Group (Malta) Limited.
-Silk Road Group (Malta) Limited has indicated its intention to continue to make available such funds as are needed by the Bank to meet its regulatory requirements and continue operations.
+Silk Road Group (Malta) Limited has indicated its intention to continue to make available funds as are needed to the Bank to meet its regulatory capital requirements and continue operations.
 As with any company placing reliance on other group entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.
-However, intention and ability of Silk Road Group (Malta) Limited to continue to provide immediate support till 30 June 2021 and then on a continuous basis until the Bank stabilizes its operations, is dependent on factors outside the control of the directors.
+However, intention and ability of Silk Road Group (Malta) Limited to continue to provide immediate support on a continuous basis until the Bank stabilizes its operations, is dependent on factors outside the control of the directors.

 Based on the above indications the directors believe that it remains appropriate to prepare the financial statements on a going concern basis.
-However, this material uncertainty may cast significant doubt on the Bank's ability to continue as a going concern and, therefore, to continue realizing its assets and discharging its liabilities in the normal course of business.
 The financial statements do not include any adjustments that would result from the basis of preparation being inappropriate.